IWP and the U.S. Army

-In addition to officers completing M.A. programs, the Institute also houses a senior Army War College fellow each academic year, and draws portions of its student body of 150 individuals from other branches of military service, NGOs, defense contracting firms, and a variety of government agencies.
+In addition to officers completing M.A. programs, the Institute has housed senior Army War College fellows and draws portions of its student body of 150 individuals from other branches of military service, NGOs, defense contracting firms, and a variety of government agencies.

-M.A. degrees require thirteen 4-credit courses and may be completed in 18 or 24 months, depending on the outside demands on the officer's time.
+M.A. degrees require 52 credits and may be completed in 18 or 24 months, depending on the outside demands on the officer’s time.
 It is recommended, whenever possible, the 24-month option be pursued to allow for further academic enrichment and interaction of the program, with the various professional networks of the IWP faculty.

 Interested officers should consult with their local commander and appropriate assignment officer at HRC for approval to participate in the 18-24 month graduate school (M.A.) program in Washington, D.C.
 Qualified officers are accepted into any one of three terms: fall, spring, and summer of each academic year.
 Interested personnel are also expected to meet the stated admissions requirements of the Institute in order to receive full consideratino under this program.